AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

 ```
    ![Choose template file](images/choose_template_s3.png "Choose template file")
 0. Choose a name for the stack and provide the parameters:

+    !!! important
+        The credentials you provide at this point should belong to the user with access to the Coiote DM group which stores the AWS configuration set in a previous step.

     - **coioteDMrestUsername** - username of the created CoioteDM account.
     - **coioteDMrestPassword** - password of the created CoioteDM account.
     - **coioteDMrestUri** - URL address and port of your Coiote DM installation.